 Ex post control – an evaluation and discussion of the effects of a merger on competition are carried out after the deal is done.

-Ex ante control - the evaluation will be carried out beforehand, with the creation of the so-called ‘previous notification’.
+Ex ante control – the evaluation will be carried out beforehand, with the creation of the so-called ‘previous notice’.

 Cases in which the largest party or its economic group has a gross revenue of at least 750 million reais (in the year prior to the transaction) and the smallest has at least 75 million reais will be analysed.
 The General Superintendent will have the power to exempt the less complex cases from the analysis via the Administrative Tribunal.